akshayhmulky/pdfmerger_django/README.md

-# pdfmerger
+# PDF FILES MERGER
-## place the files which you need to merge under pdfsToBeMerged folder and run the command $python pdfmerger.py, merged.pdf would be created
+ - Place the files which you need to merge under pdfsToBeMerged folder
+ - Run the command $python pdfmerger.py
+ - merged.pdf file would be created